dreilly369/PyzanoFSIC/README.md

 Next run a snapshot scan of the clean VM:
 ```
   python pyzano.py \
-  --store-file 1 \
+  --store-file True \
   --handle-deleted s \
   --handle-changed s \
   --handle-added a \
+  --no-scan True \
-  --directory /dreilly369/test_dir/
+  --directory /dreilly369/venv/test_drive/
 ```

-Run the malware sample inside the VM using your normal analysis method.
+Now, run the malware sample inside the VM using your normal analysis method.
 When it is finished executing you can run a comparison scan using the following command:
 ```
   python pyzano.py \
   --verbose 1 \